00:00

 "Sorry, I'm freaking out.
 What if the others find out about what we did?"

-"They *will* if you keep acting like that.
-So play it cool."
+"They *will* if you act like that," she points at me.
+"So, play it cool."

 I can't help it.
 Waiting for the others is getting to me.
 I'm just glad that